 Reasonable Minds Thinking Reasonably

-In the logic stage, then, study revolves around not only knowing what something is, but also understanding how it works.
-Accordingly, the emphasis in cognitive skills shifts from the concrete to the analytical.
+In the logic stage, then, study revolves around not only knowing what something is but also understanding how it works.
+Accordingly, the emphasis on cognitive skills shifts from the concrete to the analytical.

 The logic stage is not the “doubt” stage, but the inherent questioning that accompanies this step of a young person’s learning process is a necessary one.
 It serves as a stepping stone, moving the student towards the formation of wisdom in the next stage of the trivium.

 In the end, the goal of the logic stage is to usher students on to maturity by teaching them how to temper their questions and posture their doubts with an attitude of honor and respect.
 It encourages students to ask questions out of a genuine hunger for the truth rather than out of a selfish and defiled attempt to justify that which they wish were the truth.Schedule a Tour